 The Student Employment Office will adhere to the following hiring deadlines in an effort to ensure that students are processed for employment in a timely manner and to allow sufficient time to place the student on the University payroll.
-No department should allow a student to begin working until the student's EWR has been approved by SEO and successfully cleared the routing process.
+Student employees may not begin working until the Hiring Proposal and EWR has been approved by SEO and successfully cleared the routing process.

 For a student to receive financial assistance, the minimum semester credit hour enrollment requirements must be met.
 Students are responsible for meeting the minimum enrollment requirements.
 Receiving financial assistance to which a student is not entitled, or receiving financial assistance and then dropping to below the required number of semester credit hours, may constitute a violation of University policy and state and/or federal law.
 As a result, the student worker may be required to repay any financial assistance received.

 Part Time Student: 6 semester credit hours